gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 ## How it works

-Let's imagine we have a very simple GraphQL API located at `https://www.example.com/graphql`.
+Let's imagine we have a straightforward GraphQL API located at `https://www.example.com/graphql`.
 This example API has the following schema:

 ```graphql